martinlackner/abcvoting/docs-source/intro-computing-winning-committees.rst

 The input of an ABC rule consists of a profile and a desired committee size.
 Once we know the `rule_id` and have a profile and a desired committee size, we can compute the ABC rule.
-In the following, we use the simple example used :doc:`previously <simple-example>`.
+In the following, we use the simple example used :doc:`previously <intro-example>`.

 .. testsetup::